Saefurukawa/cookie-assignment/README.md

 Running the program:

-1. Because files are written in java, compile the java file first using javac
+1. Because files are written in java, compile the java files (except for testing file) first using javac
-2. At the root directory, run: java CookieAnalyzer cookie_log.csv -d 2018-12-09
+2. At the  cookie-assignment1 directory, run: java code.CookieAnalyzer cookie_log.csv -d 2018-12-09